What is the ultimate measure of an IT project’s success? Use and adoption of the new technology by the end users, of course!

-- Strategic Readiness: Stakeholder engagement, communicating the vision and establishing governance.
+- Strategic Readiness: Stakeholder engagement, communicating the vision, and establishing governance.

 - Organizational Readiness: Company-wide awareness of upcoming IT changes – explaining why the changes are being made.

-- Operational Readiness: IT Administrators and Service Desks are ready to support the new technology, and know how to troubleshoot problems, or route tickets.
+- Operational Readiness: IT Administrators and Service Desks are ready to support the new technology, and know how to troubleshoot problems or route tickets.

 - Individual Readiness: End users are prepared for the change, have the tip sheets they need, and know when they will be impacted.

-In order to drive end user success during your IT projects, consider adding a Readiness Manager to the project team.
+To drive end user success during your IT projects, consider adding a Readiness Manager to the project team.
 A Readiness Manager is dedicated to helping end users get ready for upcoming changes.

 Readiness Managers work with the business to schedule the timing of the end user impact and ensure all of the dimensions of readiness are considered.
 Most often, this involves ongoing communications across various organization-wide mediums.
 It also involves creating a place where end users can go to get answers to their questions / concerns, and obtain all of the training material they need.

 Simply put, Readiness Managers are the liaison between the technical project team and the end users impacted by the upcoming changes.
-Not only can their two-way dialog with the end users help drive the acceptance of the changes, but ensure IT project success.
+Not only can their two-way dialog with the end users help drive the acceptance of the changes, but they also ensure IT project success.